rossjillian/afg/docs/manual.md

     template <Playable GameType>
     class HumanPlayer

+A `HumanPlayer` gets their move by calling `getIOMove()`, a function from `afg::strategy` which we will describe in the Strategy section of this manual.

 ### Smart Player
 We also provide a generic `SmartPlayer`, which determines the player's move from the minimax algorithm.
 Like `HumanPlayer`, `SmartPlayer` contains all of the functions required by the `Player` and `IntelligentPlayer` concepts defined in `afg__game`, which means that it can be easily plugged into other parts of our library.

     template <Playable GameType>
     class SmartPlayer

+A `SmartPlayer` gets their move by calling `getMinimaxMove()`, a function from `afg::strategy` which we will describe in the Strategy and Artificial Intellligence sections of this manual.

 Strategy
 --------
+The `afg::strategy` namespace contains four utilities `getRandomMove()`, `getIOMove()`, `getMinimaxMove()`, and `getIterativeMove()`.

+### Random Move
+This function takes in a generic game state and picks a random valid move.
+The function is seeded using `std::chrono:system_clock::now().time_since_epoch()`, which ensures randomness between runs.

+    template <Playable GameType>
+    typename GameType::move_t getRandomMove(const GameType& state)

+### IO Move
+This fnction takes in a move from standard input and puts it into the generic game move `GameType::move_t`.

+    template <Playable GameType>
+    typename GameType::move_t getIOMove(const GameType& state)

+### Minimax Move
+This function is a wrapper function that calls `minimax()` from `afg::AI`.

+    template <Playable GameType, IntelligentPlayer<GameType> P>
+    typename GameType::move_t getMinimaxMove(const GameType& state, P player)

+### Iterative Move
+This function is a wrapper function that calls `iterativeDeepening()` from `afg::AI`.

+    template <Playable GameType, IntelligentPlayer<GameType> P>
+    typename GameType::move_t getIterativeMove(const GameType& state, P player)

 Artificial Intelligence
 -----------------------
 The `afg::AI` namespace contains two utilities `minimax()` and `iterativeDeepening()`.

 ### Minimax
-This is the foundation of our game AI code.
+This function is the foundation of our game AI code.
 The minimax algorithm is a recursive algorithm that return the next best move for a player to make in a game.

     template<Playable GameType, IntelligentPlayer<GameType> P>
     GameType::move_t minimax(const GameType& state, P player, int depth) {